mcfedr/queue-manager-bundle/README.md

 [![Build Status](https://travis-ci.org/mcfedr/queue-manager-bundle.svg?branch=master)](https://travis-ci.org/mcfedr/queue-manager-bundle)

-This bundle provides a consistent queue interface, with plugable 'drivers' that can schedule jobs using a number of different queue types.
+This bundle provides a consistent queue interface, with plugable 'drivers' that can schedule jobs using a number of different queue types:

 - [Beanstalkd](https://beanstalkd.github.io/)
 - [Amazon SQS](https://aws.amazon.com/sqs/)

-There are also a number of 'helper' plugins
+There are also a number of 'helper' plugins:

 - [Doctrine Delay Queue](https://www.doctrine-project.org/)

   This plugins can schedule jobs far in advance and move them into a real time queue when they should be run.
-Use in combination with SQS or Beanstalkd which don't support scheduling jobs
+Use in combination with SQS or Beanstalkd which don't support scheduling jobs.

 - Perioidic Jobs